rothos/protocol_1/index.md

 1. What if life is suffering?
 1. What if you’re being utterly carried and held in this physical world, this very moment, and this one?
 1. What would happen if you were ok?
+1. What are all the ways actual empathy could work?
+1. What are all the ways perspective-taking could work?
+1. Are you a person, through-and-through?
+Is it safe to not be a wholly a person or to not be a person, when/if needed?
+1. Are you willing to have X forever?
+1. Are you willing to be exactly this way forever?
+How would that look?
+What would you do right now in that world?

 ###### p9